gonace/Cronitor/README.md

 ![Nuget](https://img.shields.io/nuget/dt/Cronitor)

 ## Supported APIs
 This .NET library provides a simple abstraction for the pinging of a Cronitor monitor.
-For a better understanding of the API this library talks to, please see the documentation, links bellow.
+For a better understanding of the API this library talks to, please see the documentation, links below.
 * [Activity API](https://cronitor.io/docs/activity-api)
 * [Monitor API](https://cronitor.io/docs/monitor-api)
 * [Notifications API](https://cronitor.io/docs/template-api)